canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/getting-set-up.rst

   cryptographic key with which you will sign files you want to upload to Launchpad.
 * ``pbuilder`` -- a tool to do reproducible builds of a package in a clean and isolated environment.
+This is what the official Ubuntu infrastructure uses.
 * ``ubuntu-dev-tools`` (and ``devscripts``, a direct dependency) -- a collection of tools that make many packaging tasks easier.
-* ``bzr-builddeb`` (and ``bzr``, a dependency) -- distributed version control with Bazaar, a new way of working with packages for Ubuntu that will make it easy for many developers to collaborate and work on the same code while keeping it trivial to merge each other's work.
 * ``apt-file`` provides an easy way to find the binary package that contains a given file.